Description of kconfig Language

 config SUBLIGHT_DRIVE

-# if SUBLIGHT_DRIVE is enabled (equals y), RIGHT_MOTOR is also enabled (equals y) and cannot be n (n is "below lower limit") - no matter what its direct dependencies say!
+# if SUBLIGHT_DRIVE is enabled (equals y), RIGHT_MOTOR is also enabled (equals y) and cannot be set to n - no matter what its direct dependencies say!

 # if SUBLIGHT_DRIVE is disabled (equals n), RIGHT_MOTOR can be enabled or disabled (both y and n are allowed)